CHTechIndustries/Rimworld-Integrated/README.md

+# RIMWORLD INTEGRATED.
+NOW CLOASED DUE TO BEING OUTDATED
-# Rimworld-Integrated
+# ~Rimworld-Integrated~
- A large mod adding new features to rimworld, as well as (hopefully) semelesly integrateing mods into a seemless whole!
+ ~A large mod adding new features to rimworld, as well as (hopefully) semelesly integrateing mods into a seemless whole!~